lordspline/druid/integration-tests/README.md

 Make sure that you have at least 6GiB of memory available before you run the tests.

-To run tests on any druid cluster that is already running, create a configuration file:
+To run tests on any robux cluster that is already running, create a configuration file:

     {
        "broker_host": "<broker_ip>",